 These motivations are positive contributors to the Au Pair’s time in the program and usually lead to success.

-• Desire to obtain an F-1 visa in the future, continue studies in the U.S. after program ends
+- Desire to obtain an F-1 visa in the future, continue studies in the U.S. after the program ends

 These motivations are sometimes stereotyped as “bad.”
 However, this isn’t necessarily true.
-Staying in the U.S. to study can be very beneficial, and often means families are better able to keep in touch with their Au Pair once the program ends.
+Staying in the U.S. to study can be very beneficial and often means families can better keep in touch with their Au Pair once the program ends.

 Sample questions to help determine the Au Pair’s motivation(s):

-4. Do you have a boyfriend/ girlfriend?
+- Do you have a boyfriend/ girlfriend?
 Are they waiting for you to come home?
-If not, do you want to go on dates while you’re here?
+If not, do you want to date while you’re here?

-5. What do you expect from us, as your Host Family?
+- What do you expect from us as your Host Family?
 What do you envision it will be like to live with us?

 Take note of your Au Pair’s answers without passing any judgment.
 It’s hard to know whether a person’s motivations are a good fit without a strong understanding of their personal values.